JCotton1123/netmanage/README.md

 # Netmanage

-A Cisco-centric open source network management solution, NetManage was designed to increase the efficency of a network team and provide the technical means to institute various best practices.
+A Cisco-centric open source network management solution, NetManage was designed to increase the efficiency of a network team and provide the technical means to institute various best practices.
 NetManage combines features from other popular tools into a more user-friendly and powerful tool.
 It is also easy to deploy and maintain thanks to the orchestration tools that are developed along side it.

 ## Feature Set